 Notification requirement for anthrax

-Anthrax infection (Group A disease) must be notified immediately by telephone upon initial diagnosis (presumptive or confirmed) followed by written notification within 5 days.
+Anthrax infection is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services immediately by telephone upon initial diagnosis (presumptive or confirmed).
+Pathology services must follow up with written notification within 5 days.

 This is a Victorian statutory requirement.